What is the history of the IML?

 With the Kauffmann gift coming to a close, the Center for Music Innovation and Engagement (CMIE) was established in 2009 to continue the evolution of entrepreneurial thinking at the School.
 To focus the related goals of the CMIE, the Orchestra Musician Forum, and the Paul R. Judy Center, all three were aligned in one IML division in 2017, the Paul R. Judy Center for Innovation and Research.

 In 2016, Mary and George Hamlin announced a 2.5 million dollar gift to endow the The Hamlin Family Director of the Institute for Music Leadership.

-The IML has had two directors since its founding: Ramon L. Ricker, 2001 – 2015, and James C. Doser, 2015 – to the present.
+The IML has had three directors since its founding: Ramon L. Ricker, 2001 – 2015, James C. Doser, 2015 – 2021, and Rachel Roberts, 2021- present.
 Both Ricker and Doser have had a significant impact on the Hamlin’s son, Alex, a professional musician in New York City.
 Alex studied privately with Jim Doser throughout his middle and high school years, and with Ray Ricker at Eastman.
 To support the mission of the IML, and to continue the development of resources for the next generations of Eastman students, the Hamlin Family has embraced this opportunity to continue the legacy of the IML.

 The establishment of the Institute for Music Leadership, and the generous support of foundations and philanthropists, has allowed the Eastman School to create a unique atmosphere among music schools, where ideas can flourish and students are empowered to shape their own destiny by developing the skills and networks they need to adapt to the changing and challenging arts world.
 The IML is committed not to follow, but to lead, react, adapt and morph its curriculum to meet the needs of the musical world that our students will inhabit as professionals.